cncf/glossary/content/en/continuous-delivery.md

 that tests and deploys the software using various deployment strategies such as [canary](/canary-deployment/) or [blue-green](/blue-green-deployment/) releases.
 This allows developers to deploy code frequently,  giving them peace of mind that the new revision has been tested.
-Typically, trunk-based development is used in CD strategies as opposed to feature branching or pull requests.

 ## Related terms